inspiredminds/contao-search-and-replace/README.md

 Allows you to search the database for a specific string and replace the occurences with another.
 You can also specify individual records to be replaced.

+Before the strings are replaced in the database, a backup (via Contao's database backup functionality) will be created automatically.
+Keep in mind that Contao only keeps one backup of the same day by default.

 ## Configuration

 ### Default Tables